House advances Tlaib censure resolution, teeing up final vote

 The legislation cites Tlaib’s use of the phrase “from the river to the sea,” which the measure says “is widely recognized as a genocidal call to violence to destroy the state of Israel and its people to replace it with a Palestinian state extending from the Jordan River to the Mediterranean Sea.”

 The resolution also references a statement from Tlaib on Oct.
-8 that suggested U.S. aid to Israel was in-part to blame for the violence playing out in the Middle East, and charges her with “promoting false narratives regarding the October 7, 2023, Hamas attack on Israel and for calling for the destruction of the state of Israel.”
+8 that suggested U.S. aid to Israel was in part to blame for the violence playing out in the Middle East.

-Greene’s revised resolution swapped out the word “insurrection” for “illegal occupation” and adding a clause pertaining to Tlaib’s controversial social media post from over the weekend.
+Greene’s revised resolution swapped out the word “insurrection” for “illegal occupation” and added a clause pertaining to Tlaib’s controversial social media post from over the weekend.

 The rival censure resolutions are highlighting the disagreements — and tensions — within the House GOP conference over penalizing Tlaib for her controversial comments.